-There are three runways present on this Jeddah airport which are significantly larger and provides more space for landing and flying a certain aircraft.
+There are three runways present in this Jeddah airport which are significantly larger and provide more space for landing and flying a certain aircraft.

 Although the airports seem a bit overcrowded during specific times of the year it is still able to support huge crowds.
 Paramedics too are present in the airport to ensure the health and safety of the passenger.
 The airport, however, remains under construction so as to facilitate more people.

 Prince Mohammad bin Abdulaziz Airport is in Madinah so people call it Madinah airport.
 It has importance among airports in Saudi Arabia.
 This airport is famous for focusing on domestic flights but also conducts international ones as well.